kulcsarrudolf/pasztor.at/content/blog/2020-06-22-go-is-awesome.md

 One of the reasons speaking for Go is the copious amount of libraries.
 SSH client and server library?
 [Covered.](https://godoc.org/golang.org/x/crypto/ssh) SDK for AWS?
 [Done.](https://aws.amazon.com/sdk-for-go/)
-Github?
+GitHub?
 [Of course.](https://github.com/google/go-github) Let's try something very rare... how about a FastCGI protocol implementation?
 [Sure, why not.](https://golang.org/pkg/net/http/fcgi/)

 I could keep going, but you get the picture.
 The popularity of Go has certainly helped the ecosystem.